IrosTheBeggar/mStream/README.md

 ```

 The user system is simple for a few reasons.
-First, I wanted to have a user system that doesn't need database to work.
+First, I wanted to have a user system that doesn't need a database to work.
 Secondly, mStream is a personnal server and most users don't need anything more complex than this.

 Future versions of this login system will allower for multiple users and user permssions, such as limitting users from saving playlists.